SqueezyDough/browser-technologies-1920/README.md

 * Twitch.tv keeps showing a loading indicator.
 The page will actually never load.
 This is because the site depends on local storage.
 Looking at the console helped me to identify this issue.
 ![Twitch](https://user-images.githubusercontent.com/33430653/76712777-da272d80-671b-11ea-8828-939bc4b1c392.png)
-Twitch will never stop loading its localstorage dependant content.
+Twitch will never stop loading its local storage dependant content.

 Fixes:
 * Creata a fallback that checks if a cookie can be set.
 If not, it will not be possible to order multiple items, so the user will be kindly asked to either buy one item at a time or enable cookies.
-* Twitch.tv shouldn't depend on localstorage.
-It should check if localstorage can be set or get.
+* Twitch.tv shouldn't depend on local storage.
+It should check if local storage can be set or get.
 If not, it should find another way to make their website function as intended.

 ------